makersacademy/airport_challenge/challenge-README.md

 After taking a break and coming back in the evening, I realised I don't need a 'weather' class.
 So I made a method instead.

 When trying to create storm tests, I came across an issue where my plane objects were not updating to "grounded" after they landed (and vice versa).
 I decided to use numbers, rather than strings to tackle this issue.
 Meaning that  1 = plane is flying, and 0 = plane is landed.
 This way I could +/- 1 as appropraite for the @@flight_status class attribute.

+I got this working, but my next issue was using doubles in testing.
+I understand the concept of what I am trying to do.
+But cannot get the syntax to achieve what I want, despite trying documentation/Youtube.
+# My doubles which are meant to "guarantee" if there is a storm or not seem to still be randomly giving outputs.
+Meaning the tests sometimes pass or fail, depending on the random number generator.